4 steps to creating your own self-love routine

-Although you may have many wonderful souls in your life who you love with all your heart, the odds are, you’re withholding that love from the person who needs it most.
+Although you may have many wonderful souls in your life who you love with all your heart, the odds are that you’re withholding that love from the person who needs it most.
 You.

 Self-love is all about being at peace with yourself and who you really are.
-Self-love can be summed up through the 3 A’s: Acceptance, Appreciation, and Adoration.
+Self-love can be summed up through the 3 A’s: acceptance, appreciation, and admiration.

 Self-love also means knowing your worth and putting yourself first.
 It’s about always tending to your needs and showing yourself that you care about your mind, body, and spirit.